-Program Total Required Credits Attempted Percentage of Total Required Credits Attempted Minimum Cumulative GPA Minimum Successful Completion Rate Certificate in Advanced Film and Media Studies 12 50% 3.0 60% 24 100% 3.0 67% Certificate in Business Administration 15 55% 3.0 60% 27 100% 3.0 67% Certificate in Strategic Management 15 55% 3.0 60% 27 100% 3.0 67% Certificate in Information Technology 13 50% 3.0 60% 26 100% 3.0 67%
+Program Total Required Credits Attempted Percentage of Total Required Credits Attempted Minimum Cumulative GPA Minimum Successful Completion Rate Graduate Certificate in Business Administration 15 55% 3.0 60% Graduate Certificate in Information Technology 13 50% 3.0 60%

 Both the Minimum Successful Completion Rate and the Cumulative GPA are evaluated at the end of each academic year (an academic year is three quarters in which courses are attempted in each quarter).
 Additionally, the Minimum Cumulative GPA is evaluated at the end of every academic quarter.